N3on1x/masters-thesis-code/README.md

 This will create two containers: one for PostgreSQL and one for pgAdmin.

+PostgreSQL will be available on `localhost:5432`, and pgAdmin on `localhost:5433`.

 > [pqAdmin](https://www.pgadmin.org) is a web-based GUI for PostgreSQL.

 ## Preset parameters for PostgreSQL